間眅埶AV

 Building on brownfield sites

 間眅埶AV does build on brownfield sites whenever there is an opportunity to do so.
-The Vancouver Campus and the Surrey Campus were built on brownfield sites.
-All newer buildings in the downtown campus including Harbour Centre, Woodwards and Charles Chang Innovation Centre were build on former shoreline/industry/railway tracks.
-On the 間眅埶AV Burnaby campus, all new buildings since the first main construction have been built on brownfield sites such as parking lots and old building sites.
-Building is currently slated for development on the site of a decommissioned gas station.
+The Vancouver campus and the Surrey campus were built on brownfield sites.
+All newer buildings in the downtown campus including Harbour Centre, Woodwards and the Charles Chang Innovation Centre were built on former shoreline/industry/railway tracks.
+At 間眅埶AVs Burnaby campus, all new buildings since the first main construction have been built on brownfield sites such as parking lots and old building sites.
+Currently, new construction is planned on the site of a decommissioned gas station.